Artic144/Stardew-damage-calculator/README.md

 Using the calculator I am able to generate stats for a weapon's average hit damage, critical strike chance, minimum and maximum damage for crits and non-crits, and more.
 These damage numbers are based off of the player's rings, weapon, forges, etc. which can be searched and filtered through in the provided spreadsheets, or created custom to fit any build in the customizable calculator above.

 Important to note, the decompiled code is *not* of the newest, `1.6.x` updates of the game but instead for `1.5.4`.
-To my knowledge, none of the math or weapon stats are any different than they were in `1.5` so this data should still be relevant now.
+To my knowledge, none of the current math or weapon stats are any different than they were in `1.5.x` so this data should still be relevant now.
 The only addition in `1.6` that is relevant are innate weapon enchants, for which I am assuming the wiki and CytheNulle's video correctly describe how they are factored into the damage formula.

 ## Table of Contents
 #### [User Guide]()